ravgotrasahil/ravgotrasahil-github.io/teaching/r/sat/sat.md

     pairs(ut2000[,c(1,2,5)])

 ![](sat_files/figure-markdown_strict/unnamed-chunk-10-1.png)
+The brackets to the right of our data set, `ut2000[,c(1,2,5)]`, say "give me all rows from the 1st, 2nd, and 5th columns."
+If you wanted, say, the first 100 rows of these columns, you'd use `ut2000[1:100,c(1,2,5)]`.
+But because we left the row index blank in the command above, R gives us all the rows by default.

- You might find this plot redundant---for example, the plot of SAT.V versus GPA (row 1, column 3) contains the same information as the plot of GPA versus SAT.V (row 3, column 1).
+You might find this pairs plot redundant---for example, the plot of SAT.V versus GPA (row 1, column 3) contains the same information as the plot of GPA versus SAT.V (row 3, column 1).
 We've just flipped which variable appears on the vertical axis.
 To suppress this redundancy, pass in the following flag:

     pairs(ut2000[,c(1,2,5)], upper.panel=NULL)